Mandarsir24/Data-analysis-by-Excel-Dashboard/README.md

 #**Main Objective:**
 Analyze the sales data .
 Understand sales trends in different regions and product categories.

 To achieve the goal of this project, I have completed several tasks.

-First Download Data
- Understanding the downloaded dataset properly.
+First Download Data then Understanding the downloaded dataset properly.
 ✅ Then I Checked any duplicates, spaces, and special characters.

 ✅ This Excel Sheet Contains Cleaned and Organized Data.